HiperLoop/yeti/README.md

 - **gomoku.html** is the web code that alows you to see and play the game
 - **bot.js** is the current solver (more will come)
 - **alfabeta.js** is a solver using the minimax algorithm (this will be removed shortly)
+- **main.js** is the bundling root* that requires all the other files to run on the website

+\* I am using [Browserify](https://github.com/browserify/browserify) to bundle the .js modules together.